shivshankardayal/Algebra-Context/README.md

 The link is at home page or simply click https://www.ashtavakra.org/A%20Variable%20in%20Algebra.pdf

 Note that this build will almost always lag the sources till we reach a stable release.

+## LICENSE
+All the files in this repository are licensed under GNU FDL 1.3 or later.
+The `TeX` sources are present in the root folder.
+In the built PDF it is appended at the end.